jmnie/Style-Transefer-Project/README.md

 # CS539-ML-18F-Project
-CS 539 Machine Learning Project
+WPI CS 539 Machine Learning Project

 This project is an implementation of Style Transfer using CNN.